Kipoddo/RobloxFPSunlocker/README.md

 - **Batch File Operation:** Runs on a batch file, allowing you to view the code that you downloaded.
 - **Resource Efficiency:** Does not run in the background at all, therefore doesn't use your resources.
 - **Very simple to use:** All it takes is running the provided batch file – no complex procedures or technical know-how required.
-- **Compact and small in size:** The FPS Unlocker minimizes its impact, requiring a mere 5KB of storage on your device.
+- **Compact and small in size:** The FPS Unlocker is only 4KB of size!

 ### 2. How can I check my FPS?